 Dr. Jerry Williams of Urgent Care 24/7 discusses spider bites.

-Now we see a lot of patients nationally at Urgent Care 247 who present with the complaint of possible spider bite.
+Now we see a lot of patients nationally at Urgent Care 247 who present with the complaint of possible spider bites.
 Fortunately, the majority of them typically don't end up being spider bites.
 But they can be another serious condition which are typically staff related infections such as methicillin resistant Staph aureus, or MRSA.
 Now, that's a whole different topic that we'll talk about later.
-Actually is it's the brown recluse spider, by that is frequently suspected when a can be a metals, methicillin resistant Staph aureus infection.
+Actually, it's the brown recluse spider, by that is frequently suspected when there can be a metals, methicillin resistant Staph aureus infection.
 We can typically figure that out by the physical exam.
 By taking a careful history from the patient, though not always.

-When the bite occurs and the Venom's injected into the end of the person into in it which is intended for the prey of the spider, the the patient very quickly, within 20 minutes to an hour, starts to have symptoms of muscle weakness and tremors, and muscle spasms, abdominal pain, heart, heart racing, changes in blood pressure and ultimately, especially in the very young or the elderly, it can even result in death.
-It's extremely important that you take these, these bites very seriously and treat them as as true medical emergencies.
+When the bite occurs and the Venom's are injected into the end of the person into it, which is intended for the prey of the spider, the patient very quickly, within 20 minutes to an hour, starts to have symptoms of muscle weakness and tremors, and muscle spasms, abdominal pain, heart, heart racing, changes in blood pressure and ultimately, especially in the very young or the elderly, it can even result in death.
+It's extremely important that you take these bites very seriously and treat them as true medical emergencies.

 Now in regards to the to the brown recluse by the the venom is actually different.
-It is not as neurotoxin, it's actually a tissue a tissue naturalizing venom that causes destruction of the tissue, and I mean destruction it's, it's terrible.
-These these bites, we will have to go in and debris dead tissue and the where the venom has spread.
-It can take multiple multiple debridement to remove the damaged dead tissue.
-Sometimes in the worst cases with these brown recluse bites, skin grafts are actually required to to cover in help the women close.
+It is not as neurotoxin, it's actually a tissue a tissue naturalizing venom that causes destruction of the tissue, and I mean destruction, it's terrible.
+These bites, we will have to go in and debris dead tissue and the where the venom has spread.
+It can take multiple multiple debridements to remove the damaged dead tissue.
+Sometimes in the worst cases with these brown recluse bites, skin grafts are actually required to cover in help the women close.

-Dr. Williams hopes that you find that this information is useful. antibiotics and steroids and very, very careful wound care are the mainstays of treatment and Certainly you need to seek medical care to secure those.
-He looks forward to talking to you soon on another medical chat where we'll cover topics such as this spider bites.
+Dr. Williams hopes that you find that this information is useful.
+Antibiotics and steroids, and very, very careful wound care are the mainstays of treatment, and certainly you need to seek medical care to secure those.
+He looks forward to talking to you soon on another medical chat where we'll cover topics such as this spider bite.